 Forget about the old Pulkovo 1 and Pulkovo 2, they are both shut down.
-Now there is only one big terminal serving both international and domestic flights.
+Now there is only one big terminal serving both international and domestic flights and that is Pulkovo's new terminal.
 So no more confusion!

 The newly constructed building boasts 110 passport control desks to speed up immigration processing and has 88 check-in desks to avoid long queues.

-Inside you will find several shops and cafes, restaurants, ATM machines, a children's playground, a bank, an information desk, a car rental desk and much, much more to relax, stuff your belly or refresh your mouth before your departure or after your arrival.
+Inside you will find several shops and cafes, restaurants, ATM machines, a children's playground, a bank, an information desk, a car rental desk and much more to relax, stuff your belly, or refresh your mouth before your departure or after your arrival.